Skip to main content

 Biography

-Dr. Masud Khawaja is an Assistant Professor in the School of Business.
-He completed his graduate studies in Human Resources and Organizational Behaviour, and obtained his master and doctoral degrees from the Michigan State University and the Case Western Reserve University, respectively.
+Dr. Masud Khawaja is an Associate Professor in the School of Business.
+He completed his graduate studies in Human Resources and Organizational Behaviour, and obtained his master and doctoral degrees from the Michigan State University and the Case Western Reserve University, USA, respectively.
 Dr. Khawaja also has a specialization in International Development from the Michigan State University and a certification in Emotional Intelligence techniques from the Case Western Reserve University.
 He is a HayGroup (Boston) certified Executive Coach and Motivational Interviewer.
-He received Ethics training from the Collaberative Institutional Training Institute in Miami, USA and has served as a member of the Research Ethics Board of the University of Manitoba and honorary Director of the Manitoba Tobacco Reduction Alliance.
+He received Ethics training from the Collaborative Institutional Training Institute in Miami, and has served as a member of the Research Ethics Board of the University of Manitoba and honorary Director of the Manitoba Tobacco Reduction Alliance.

 Students are the most important part of Dr. Khawaja’s professional life.
 As a teacher and mentor, he is committed to student-centered pedagogy.
 Three key values guide his teaching philosophy which reflect his beliefs about learning.
-These include, fostering student passion and curiosity, developing their critical thinking by challenging assumptions, and establishing the classroom as a microcosm of an organization to provide in-the-moment learning.
+These include fostering student passion and curiosity, developing their critical thinking by challenging assumptions, and establishing the classroom as a microcosm of an organization to provide in-the-moment learning.
 Dr. Khawaja’s teaching experiences in the province of Manitoba have also given him a unique understanding of indigenous student perspectives.
 His aim is to always make learning a memorable experience that remains with his students even after they leave the classroom.

 Teaching Interests